magneticio/vamp.io/content/documentation/getting-started/merge-delete.md

 What we are going to do is create a new blueprint that is completely valid by itself and merge it with the already running deployment.
 This might sound strange at first, but it makes sense.
 Why?
 Because this will enable us to slowly move from the previous solution to the next solution.
-Once moved over, we can remove parts we no longer need, i.e. the former over-engineered topology.
+Once moved over, we can remove parts we no longer need, i.e. the former "over-engineered" topology.

 ![](/img/services_atob.svg)